 Any student who desires to be a teacher assistant, library assistant, or office assistant must contact the desired staff member who will complete a Teacher Assistant Request Form and return it to the assistant principal in charge of teaching assistants.
 If approval is given, the request will be sent to the guidance office in order that the appropriate schedule change is made.
-Students will not report to teacher assistant will be under the direction of the teacher at all times.
+Students will not report to teacher assistant assignments until they have received a new schedule from the guidance office.
+The teacher assistant will be under the direction of the teacher at all times.
 All teacher and office assistants will be responsible for the policies and procedures of this handbook as well as any office and/or classroom rules.